 At the Bergey Lab in the Rutgers University Department of Genetics, our research aims to understand how organisms adapt to their environment with a focus on the evolution of complex, polygenic traits.
 To do so, we use population, evolutionary, and functional genomic approaches to understand the effects of past selection on modern medically-relevant phenotypes, testing evolutionary hypotheses in humans, non-human primates, and disease vectors.
-More broadly, we want to understand how ecological, behavioral, cultural, or anthropogenic factors impact adaptive evolution.

 Our current major projects include: